 - Slug Damage: Aggressively chewed leaves and vegetation similar to grasshoppers

-- Slug Removal: Diatomaceous earth, beer trap, removal by hand
+- Slug Control: Diatomaceous earth, beer trap, eggshells, salt water, vinegar spray, removal by hand

 What Do Slugs Look Like?